Gravitational radiation reaction for compact binary systems at the fourth-and-a-half post-Newtonian order in harmonic coordinates: Construction of the coordinate transformation in the near zone

 is a regular homogeneous solution of the vacuum wave equation satisfying \smash{$\partial_\beta \overline{H}{}\ab_{(n)} =0$}.
 As already mentioned, for such a solution there must exist a set of source and gauge-type moments $\delta \dI_{{(n)}\, L}$, $\cdots$, $\delta \dZ_{{(n)}\,L}$ such that

 Finally, we add the expression~\eqref{eq:Hn} to the right-hand side of~\eqref{eq:linear_order} and obtain

 which defines the updated versions of the moments at order $n$, \text{i.e.},

 The updated versions of the gauge moments are found similarly.
-Finally the algorithm permits us to reconstitute order by order the relevant moments in harmonic coordinates starting from those in extended BT coordinates.
+Finally the algorithm permits us to reconstitute order by order the relevant moments in extended BT coordinates starting from those in harmonic coordinates.